Game-Engine-4/Game-Engine/README.md

 In this project we were obliged to create 3D rendering engine, generally A three-dimensional (3D) engine, often called a game engine, is a system used for virtual computer simulations.
 Game engines are commonly used in video games.
 A 3D engine has several area of functionality, which work together to create an immersive virtual environment.
 The rendering component of a game engine calculates the visual appearance of a scene, while a physics component determines how different objects should interact.

 ## Installation
-Before continuing, you will need the following:
+Git should be installed on your device

 * Git installed on the computer
-* Java IDE (Example: IntelliJ, Vscode)
+* Any IDE that supports Java
 * (Dependencies that are needed, will be installed automaticlly when you will build the project)

 Install EosEngine with git: